-Lawyer Monthly features Level Legal’s Daniel Bonner answering a question about one of our area of expertise: International antitrust reviews are a labour-intensive process, especially during a pandemic.
+Lawyer Monthly features Level Legal’s Daniel Bonner answering a question about one of our areas of expertise: International antitrust reviews are a labor-intensive process, especially during a pandemic.
 How do review teams effectively tackle these projects?

 While the global pandemic appears to have provoked a downturn in M&A transactions after a decade-long bull run, Goldman Sachs analysts expect the current cycle to be short-lived.
 EY’s Brian Salsberg is already anticipating “there will be a relatively short M&A window that opens as the COVID-19 crisis ends, during which bargains will be had by those with the liquidity and the risk tolerance to move quickly.”

 When M&A activity picks up again, transactions that raise anti-competitive concerns may be subject to investigatory antitrust requests from the EC and their home countries.
-Companies that also operate outside the EU may be subject to similar requests from regulatory bodies in other jurisdictions.
+Companies operating outside the EU may be subject to similar requests from regulatory bodies in other jurisdictions.
 Responses to antitrust reviews—known as “second requests” in the US—are typically high-volume, document-intensive, high-stakes discovery projects with aggressive, non-negotiable deadlines.
 When antitrust scrutiny expands to include multiple international jurisdictions, the stakes become even higher, and project scope and complexity can quickly spin out of control.
-How do corporations, their counsel, and legal services providers successfully respond to antitrust reviews that span multiple countries?
+How do corporations, their counsel, and legal services providers successfully respond to antitrust reviews spanning multiple countries?

 Continue reading the full article on the Lawyer Monthly website here.